zstumgoren/gentle-intro-to-sql/docs/part1/first-db-and-table.rst

     Note: As you do work in *DB Browser*, be aware that it will not automatically save your work.
-If you plan to step away from the tutorial, be sure to save your chnages by clicking the "Write Changes" button:
+If you plan to step away from the tutorial, be sure to save your changes by clicking the "Write Changes" button:

     |write_changes_button|

+    You can also :doc:`save SQL queries <../appendix/saving-scripts>` as individual scripts.

 Creating a Table